 Dec.
 8, 2020

-The SBTi aims to encourage and help companies to define reduction targets aligned with the latest scientific recommendations of the Intergovernmental Panel on Climate Change (IPCC or GIEC in french).
+Science Based Target initiative is a collaboration between CDP, World Resources Institute (WRI), WWF, and the United Nations Global Compact and one of the We Mean Business Coalition commitments.
+This initiative aims to encourage and help companies define reduction targets aligned with the latest scientific recommendations of the Intergovernmental Panel on Climate Change (IPCC or GIEC in french).
 In other words, the initiative promotes strategies in line with the level of decarbonisation required to maintain the increase in global temperatures to below 2°C or even below 1.5°C compared to pre-industrial temperatures.
 The purpose is to prevent the worst effects of climate change by showing companies how much and in what time frame they should reduce their GHG emissions.

 More than 1.000 companies worldwide are taking action against climate change by setting emission reduction targets through SBTi.
 Companies from all sectors and of any size are welcome to join the movement, as Spadel (BE), Dell Technologies (US), Deloitte (UK), or Renault Group (FR) did.
 SBTs benefit the planet and your company by, inter alia, boosting competitive advantage in the low-carbon economy.

-Our all-in-one carbon strategy platform provides you the tools and guidance to reduce CO2 emissions, such as the ability to measure your progression towards your SBT(s).
+Tapio's all-in-one Carbon Strategy Platform provides you with specific tools and guidance to reduce CO2 emissions, such as the ability to measure your progression towards your SBT.